section-engineering-education/engineering-education/articles/npm-packages/index.md

 ### Create an NPM Account

-To start up, let us create an NPM account.
+To start up, let's create an NPM account.

 - Go to the [npmjs website](https://www.npmjs.com/) and click on the **sign up** button.